Principal Components of Nuclear Mass Model Residuals: Results and discussions

 Things are different for the PCs from different nuclear mass model residuals.
 As can be seen in Table~\ref{tab1}, the dominance of the eigenvalue related to PC1 is far less pronounced, although it is still the largest by definition.
-One can also see that the overlaps between PC1 and nuclear mass model residuals are comparable with the ones of other PCs.
+One can also see that the overlaps between PC1 and nuclear mass model residuals are comparable to those of other PCs.
 Especially, for the residuals of LDM and RMF models, the dominant principal components are PC2 and PC3 respectively instead of PC1.
 This indicates a low similarity among the residuals of different nuclear mass models; that is, the residuals of various models are quite distinct from each other.
 It is not good news that no single PC dominates the features contained in the various nuclear mass model residuals; otherwise, we could pinpoint what features the nuclear mass models are missing in general via analysing this principal component, and then use this insight to enhance the description of nuclear masses.
 The contribution rates of these PCs from various nuclear mass model residuals are presented in Fig.~\ref{fig1}.
-One can see that the first principal component (PC1) contributes 34.4\% of residual features of nuclear mass models.
-However, the other PCs are still comparable with the PC1 with the rates between 10\% and 20\%.
-This means that all these PCs are important residual features of nuclear mass models.
+One can see that the first principal component (PC1) contributes 34.4\% of the residual variance across models.
+However, the contribution rates of the other PCs, ranging between 10\% and 20\%, are comparable to that of PC1.
+This means that all these PCs are important residual features of nuclear mass models, and no single principal component can dominate the residual patterns.

 Principal components (PCs) from six nuclear mass model residuals are presented in Fig.~\ref{fig2}.
+They represent the principal patterns encoded in the residuals of these six nuclear mass models.
 The hope is that one can obtain some information from these PCs, so that one can find a proper way to reveal the remaining information not captured by nuclear mass models.
 Specifically, if certain principal components show obvious patterns, it indicates that there are systematic deviations in nuclear mass models in those aspects, which can guide the improvement of the nuclear mass models.